mpc-qt/mpc-qt/README.md

 >sudo apt-get install qtcreator libmpv-dev

+If you want Qt5 documentation in Qt Creator, add *qt5-doc* to that command.

 However, I recommend compiling libmpv from git head due to the fast development pace of mpv and old packages in package repositories.
 (I develop against mpv's head.)
 So you'll want to follow the instructions at [mpv-build]